worldcoin/simulator/README.md

   npm run dev
   ```

+## 🗣 Feedback

+Please share all feedback on your experience.
+You can find us on [Discord](https://discord.gg/worldcoin), look for the [#world-id](https://discord.com/channels/956750052771127337/968523914638688306) channel.
+Additionally, feel free to open an issue or a PR directly on this repo.

 ## 🧑‍⚖️ License

 This repository is MIT licensed.
 Please review the LICENSE file in this repository.